Student release

 For Parts 1 and 2, do not use AI tools to generate your submitted code, derive the core math for you, or generate your results.

-For Parts 3 and 4, you may use AI tools as part of the creative or production workflow.
-The focus is still to create a realistic, controllable 3D avatar rendering scene and to explain how your group produced it.
+For Part 3, you may use external tools, AI tools, custom assets, and your own changes to the provided tools as part of the creative or production workflow.
+The focus is still to create a realistic, controllable 3D avatar rendering scene and to explain clearly how your group produced it.

 Main Files